DHSS Assignment Guides

 - What insight does this give us into the past that we would not have without this image?

-- How does this image demonstrate that “we were there/they were there”?
+- How does this image demonstrate the “we were there/they were there” element that historical photographs can demonstrate?

 Historical Photo Analysis suggestions

 Images can be chosen from archived sources but also collections of unidentified photos that can be found on Instagram, Flickr, and other photosharing sites.
 In many ways, asking your students to analyze less-common photographs than the ones used in class may elicit more complex discussions during content analysis.